LeeoBianchi/HealpixMPI.jl/paper/paper.md

 # Summary

-Spherical Harmonic Transforms (SHT) can be seen as a special kind of Fourier Transforms, defined on the sphere, casting spatial data to the spectral domain and vice versa.
+Spherical Harmonic Transforms (SHTs) can be seen as the spherical, two-dimensional, counterpart of Fourier Transforms, casting real-space data to the spectral domain and vice versa.
-Through an SHT, any spherically-symmetric field defined in the *real space* can be decomposed into the *harmonic space* in terms of spherical harmonics: an orthonormal basis formed by the eigenfunctions of the Laplace operator on the 2-sphere.
+Through an SHT, any spherically-symmetric field defined in real space can be decomposed in terms of spherical harmonics: an orthonormal basis formed by the eigenfunctions of the Laplace operator on the 2-sphere.

-For this reason, SHTs are commonly used for tackling a wide variety of scientific problems, especially in astronomy, astrophysics and geophysics.
+SHTs are a powerful tool commonly used for tackling a wide variety of scientific problems, especially in astronomy, astrophysics and geophysics.

-However, the SHTs are in general computationally expensive operations and thus they often constitute the *bottleneck* of the scientific software they are part of.
+However, the SHTs are in general computationally expensive operations and thus often constitute the *bottleneck* of the scientific software they are part of.
 For this reason, many efforts have been spent over the last couple of decades to obtain the fastest and most efficient possible SHTs implementations.
 In such a setting, parallel computing naturally comes into play, especially for heavy software to be run on large High Performance Computing (HPC) clusters.

-The Julia package `HealpixMPI.jl` constitutes an extension package of `Healpix.jl`[@Healpix_jl], providing an efficient parallelization of its SHTs functionalities.
+The Julia package `HealpixMPI.jl` constitutes an extension package of `Healpix.jl` [@Healpix_jl], providing an efficient parallelization of its SHTs functionalities.
-`Healpix.jl` is a Julia-only implementation of the HEALPix[@HEALPix] library, which provides one of the most used tasselation schemes of the two-sphere along with a series of SHTs-related functions.
+`Healpix.jl` is a Julia-only implementation of the HEALPix [@HEALPix] library, which provides one of the most used tasselation schemes of the two-sphere along with a series of SHTs-related functions.

 The main goal of the Julia package `HealpixMPI.jl`, presented in this paper, is to efficiently employ a high number of computing cores in order to perform fast spherical harmonic transforms.
-The principal features implemented to achieve this, together with a statement of need and a brief usage example are presented in this paper.
+The key features implemented to achieve this, together with a statement of need and a brief usage example are presented in this paper.

 ![Healpix Logo \label{fig:logo}](figures/logo.png){width=30%}